mdkraemer/gp-personality/README.md

     + *references-zotero.bib*: Contains all the references used in the manuscript
     + *references-r.bib*: Contains additional references on the R-packages used here
     + *renv.lock*: Contains information on all package and dependency versions
-3. Open *gp-personality.Rproj* first in RStudio and then open *gp-manuscript-papaja.Rmd*.
+3. Open *gp-personality.Rproj* in RStudio.
 4. Install *renv* via the R console:
 `install.packages("renv")`
 4. Execute the following commands in the R console to 'import' all R packages as the correct versions from the *renv.lock* file:
 `renv::activate()`
 `renv::restore()`
 When prompted, answer affirmatively in the console ("y" / "Y").
-At this stage, I encountered an error on a Windows machine that the package *nloptr* could not be installed.
-This can be fixed by running `renv::equip()` and then `renv::restore()` again (as explained [here](https://stackoverflow.com/questions/60779096/error-installing-packages-using-renvrestore); Rtools required!).
+This may take 15-30 minutes.
+At this stage, I encountered an error on Windows machines that the package *nloptr* could not be installed.
+This can be fixed by running `renv::equip()`, answering "y" in the console, and then running `renv::restore()` again (as explained [here](https://stackoverflow.com/questions/60779096/error-installing-packages-using-renvrestore); Rtools required!).
 You can check that the package management was successful, by executing `renv::restore()` again which should now say "The library is already synchronized with the lockfile." (or by running `renv::diagnostics()`).

 ### Generating the Analysis Samples